 Find out about past storms that have happened in your region.

 Choose one of these resources to email to a friend or family member.

-A New Zealand perspective on severe weather from Te Ara, the Encyclopedia of New Zealand.
+Read a New Zealand perspective on severe weather on Te Ara, The Encyclopedia of New Zealand.

 Search MetService blogposts by keyword.